postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/overriding-methods.md

 ### Example: authorizing the current user

-Sometimes, it is needed to block calls to some particular methods based on some condition.
-You can see, in the following aspect, how the call is blocked if the given condition is not met.
+The following example shows how to verify the current user's identity before executing a method.

 [!metalama-sample ~/code/Metalama.Documentation.SampleCode.EnhanceMethods/Authorize.cs]

 ## Adding context from the target method

-None of the examples above contained anything that was specific to the method to which the aspect was applied.
+None of the examples above contained anything specific to the method to which the aspect was applied.
 Even the logging aspect wrote a generic message.

-Instead of writing a generic message to the console, we will now write a text that includes the name of target the method.
+Instead of writing a generic message to the console, we will now write a text that includes the name of the target method.

 You can get to the target of the aspect by calling the <xref:Metalama.Framework.Aspects.IMetaTarget.Method?text=meta.Target.Method> property, which exposes all relevant information about the current method: its name, its list of parameters and their types, and so on.